rikdc/home-network-config/ansible/roles/homeassistant/README.md

-# MQTT
+# Home Assistant

-Configures a secured MQTT server
+Configures an instance of Home Assistant

 ## Requirements